-- a.
-You are in attendance at a school sponsored camp or a camp for a fall sport after Monday of Week 4. - You have contact with any member of the high school coaching staff during moratorium week.
+- You are in attendance at a school sponsored camp or a camp for a fall sport after Monday of Week 4 or after Monday of Week 5 for other sports. - b.
+You have contact with any member of the high school coaching staff during moratorium week.